Trip to Ajanta & Ellora Caves

 Daulatabad Fort

-Built on a 200-meter high conical hill, it was one of the most powerful forts of the medieval Deccan.
-It is considered to be one of the seven wonders of Maharashtra and you shouldn’t give it a miss.
+Built on a 200 meters high conical hill, it was one of the most powerful Forts of the medieval Deccan.
+It is considered to be one of the seven wonders of Maharashtra, and you shouldn’t miss it.

-The defence system that made Daulatabad virtually impregnable comprises fortifications with double and even triple rows of massive walls.
+The defence system that made Daulatabad virtually impregnable comprised fortifications with double and even triple rows of massive walls.
 In addition, there are ingeniously built mazes with a complex arrangement of entryways and deep rock-cut moats and trenches which can be crossed only at one point, over a drawbridge.
-The defence mechanism of rock-cut subterranean passages is unbelievable.
+The defence mechanism of the rock-cut subterranean passage is unbelievable.

-The fort is one the most complex and intricate forts of Deccan, having the honour of the capital of Yadavas for over a century (1187-1294), capital of India during the Tughlaq period (1328), Capital of Nizamshahis of Ahmednagar (1607 A.D).
+The fort is one the most complex and intricate forts of Deccan, having the honour of being the capital of Yadavas for over a century (1187-1294), the capital of India during the Tughlaq period (1328), and the Capital of Nizamshahis of Ahmednagar (1607 A.D).

 Interesting facts that shouldn’t be missed to be known

-• Chand Minar: Built by Sultan Alau-ud-din-Bahmani (Sultan Ahmed Shah 2) in AD 1447, height 70 m and circumference 21 m at the base.
+Chand Minar: Built by Sultan Alau-ud-din-Bahmani (Sultan Ahmed Shah 2) in AD 1447, height of 70 m and circumference of 21 m at the base.

-• Andheri: A serpentine dark passage used as a defence mechanism that was never conquered.
+Andheri: A serpentine dark passage used as a defence mechanism which was never conquered.

-• Mendha Cannon: The cannon with the ram’s head is called Mendha Tope as Mendha means ram and tope means cannon in Marathi and one look at the beautiful rear end of the cannon which is shaped in the form of a ram’s head will make you ‘baa bleat’ with the agreement.
+Mendha Cannon: The cannon with the ram’s head is called Mendha Tope as Mendha means ram and tope means cannon in Marathi.
+One look at the beautiful rear end of the cannon, which is shaped in the form of a ram’s head, will make you ‘baa baa bleat’ with agreement.

 It takes around 2 hours to explore the entry fort.
-Trek to the top of the fort to catch an aerial view of the Daulatabad City and Return and
+Trek to the top of the fort to catch an aerial view of the Daulatabad City and Return.
+The valley from the most cannon mounted or summit point is stunning and green.

 Opening Hours and Entry Charges: